 When engineers or analysts create new tables, columns, or views to track metrics they do not always follow the naming convention set out for the Data Warehouse.
-This makes it difficult to be interpreted by an analyst unfamiliar with the new metrics.
+This makes interpretation difficult by an analyst unfamiliar with the new metrics.

-This can also create duplicate work, say you created a view for your support team but the view along with the pertinent information inside the view do not distinguish exactly what this view is for.
-Users looking to query this view may not know the view exists, so they may recreate this view.
+This can also create duplicate work – say you created a view for your support team but the view along with the pertinent information inside it do not distinguish exactly what this view is for.
+Users looking to query this view may not know it exists, so they may recreate this view.

 How to add new Metrics Correctly?

 When adding new metrics we need to consider:

 - How to add to the Schema